 Who can use My Employability Profile

 My Employability Profile is open to all current students at the university.
 It can - and should - be used by everyone.
 It doesn't matter what course you're on, what year of study you're in, or whether you're learning on campus or remotely.
-The tool is built to be relevant and usable to everyone.
+The tool is built to be relevant to, and usable by, everyone.

-Whether you have a very clear idea about what your career path, or you're still considering all of your options, My Employability Profile will help you build a portfolio of skills that employers value.
+Whether you have a very clear idea about your career path, or you're still considering all of your options, My Employability Profile will help you build a portfolio of skills that employers value.

 How My Employability Profile works